LSB: Local Self-Balancing MCMC in Discrete Spaces: Experiments

-We evaluate how our strategy generalizes to different graph topologies compared to the one of the Ising model.
-In particular, we consider two Bayesian networks, with $100$ discrete variables each and near-deterministic dependencies, from the 2006 UAI competition.\footnote{\url{http://sli.ics.uci.edu/~ihler/uai-data/}} Similarly to the previous experiments for the Ising model, we measure the performance over $5$ repeated trials by analyzing the convergence speed during the burn-in phase (using traceplots) and the mixing time (computing the autocorrelation function and the effective sample size).
-Further details about the simulations are available in the Supplementary Material.
+Lastly, we evaluate how our strategy generalizes to different graph topologies compared to the one of the Ising model.
+In particular, we consider two Markov networks, with $100$ discrete variables each and near-deterministic dependencies, from the 2006 UAI competition.\footnote{\url{http://sli.ics.uci.edu/~ihler/uai-data/}} In this setting, we can't leverage the gradient-based approximation of Section 3.3, as the distribution is specified in tabular form.
+Therefore, we compare our sampler LSB with the four balancing functions proposed in~\cite{zanella2020informed}.
+Similarly to previous experiments, we analyze the convergence of the burn-in phase (using traceplots) and the mixing performance according to ESS.
+Further details about the simulations are available in the Appendices~\ref{sec:D} and~\ref{sec:F}.

-We observe that the proposed strategy is able to adapt to the target distribution, thus achieving fast convergence (Figure~\ref{fig:bayes}) while preserving fast mixing (both Figure~\ref{fig:bayes} and Table~\ref{tab:bayes}) compared to existing balancing functions.
+Also in this case, we observe that the proposed strategy is able to adapt to the target distribution and reduce the number of target likelihood evaluations required to converge (Figure~\ref{fig:bayes}).
+In this case, we observe similar performance in terms of ESS (cf.~Table~\ref{tab:bayes}).

 {